tembo-io/website/docs/tembo-cloud/security-and-authentication/connecting-with-stronger-sslmode.md

 ## Connecting with certificate validation

+The root CA certificate, know as `sslrootcert` in the [Postgres documentation](https://www.postgresql.org/docs/current/libpq-ssl.html), can be used to authenticate the server when connecting to Postgres.
-It is more secure to connect to Tembo Cloud with certificate validation, using sslmode `verify-ca` or `verify-full`.
-To use one of these options, the postgres client needs to be configured with the appropriate `sslmode` and with `sslrootcert` configured with a local certificate.
+It is more secure to connect to Postgres with certificate validation, using **sslmode** `verify-ca` or `verify-full`.

+To use one of these options, the Postgres client needs to be configured to use the `sslrootcert` to authenticate the Postgres server.
 Users can download the root certificate using the the cloud ui or via the Tembo API.
+Both modes `verify-ca` or `verify-full` will authenticate the server, checking that the server's certificate was signed by the `sslrootcert`. `verify-full` also checks that the hostname on the certificate matches the domain name used to connect, therefore `verify-full` does not work with the [custom domains](/docs/tembo-cloud/configuration-and-management/custom-domains) feature.

-### Downloading the root certificate using the Tembo Cloud UI
+### Downloading the root certificate

 :::note
-The root certificate will work for every instance in your organization.
-If you have multiple instances, you only need to download the root certificate once.
-Keep in mind that the root cert will not work with the `verify-full` parameter when using a [custom domain](/docs/tembo-cloud/configuration-and-management/custom-domains).
+The root CA certificate, know as the `sslrootcert` in the [Postgres documentation](https://www.postgresql.org/docs/current/libpq-ssl.html), is the same between all Tembo instances.
 :::

 - Visit [Tembo Cloud](https://cloud.tembo.io)